Compatibility Testing Tutorial:

 Pick what to test as compatibility testing

-Make a note of the most important testing parameter for your application where you feel application can behave weirdly.
+Make a note of the most important testing parameter for your application where you feel the application can behave weirdly.
 Decide versions of browsers, operating systems, and devices where you would like to test your application.

 The best practice is to analyze the requirement and cross-check with the client or customer for the browser matrix.
-Let the customer decide which all browsers, OS, and version they would like us to test the application.
+Let the customer decide which all browsers, OS, and versions they would like us to test the application.

-With the help of Google Analytics or alternative type of statistical analysis system set up on your application can give you the clear statistics of the widely used browser with their version and operating system.
+With the help of Google Analytics or an alternative type of statistical analysis system set up on your application can give you clear statistics of the widely used browser with their version and operating system.

 Select pages to test

 Filter out the main urls, and pages of your application.
 The selection of the pages totally depends on your application.
 You would require considering the majorly used modules as a part of compatibility testing.
 If your application consists of a certain template format, it’s fine if you consider that only as a part of compatibility testing.